Rpg

 Ideal for beginners or those needing quick character generation without downloads or setup.

 What makes Tetra Cube stand out is its accessibility and focus on getting players into the game quickly.
-The web-based interface requires no account creation, downloads, or complex setup—you can start creating a character within seconds of visiting the site.
+The web-based interface requires no account creation, downloads, or complex setup.
+You can start creating a character within seconds of visiting the site.
 This makes it perfect for introducing new players to D&D without overwhelming them with options.

 The step-by-step interface guides users through essential character creation choices with clear explanations of each option.
 Rather than presenting all possible rules variations at once, Tetra Cube focuses on core options that are easier for newcomers to understand.
 The visual design emphasizes readability and simplicity over flashy graphics.

 One standout feature is the random character generator, which can create a complete, playable character with a single click.
 This is invaluable for one-shots, backup characters, or NPC creation when you need a character quickly.
-You can then customize aspects of the randomly-generated character to better fit your concept.
+You can then customise aspects of the randomly-generated character to better fit your concept.

 Experienced DMs often use Tetra Cube to quickly generate pre-made characters for convention games, new player sessions, or as replacements when character deaths occur mid-session.
 The PDF export provides a clean, printer-friendly character sheet that requires minimal explanation for new players to understand.